 Lesson 1.3: BNF Syntax and Parser Generation

-The purpose of this lesson is to explain the full syntax and semantics of productions in K as well as how productions and other syntactic sentences can be used to define grammars for use parsing both rules as well as programs.
+In this lesson we will introduce more key aspects of the syntax and semantics of productions in K, and show how these, along with other syntactic sentences can be used to define grammars for parsing both rules and programs.
+In this context, you'll also learn about two additional types of productions, brakets and tokens.

 K's approach to parsing